tldr-pages/tldr/pages/linux/fastfetch.md

 # fastfetch

-> A neofetch-like tool but, faster & prettier.
+> A CLI tool to display information about your operating system, software and hardware.
 > More information: <https://github.com/LinusDierheimer/fastfetch>.

 - Display system information: